-Whether advising beneficiaries or trustees about their respective positions, the question of who may be entitled to documentation pertaining to a trust and what documentation should be provided is not straightforward.
+When advising beneficiaries or trustees about their respective positions, the question of who may be entitled to trust documents pertaining to a trust and what documentation should be provided is not straightforward.

 Invariably beneficiaries consider such requests reasonable whereas trustees may take the opposite view refusing the request or offering only limiting disclosure, inevitably leading to disputes.